 Bake: Bake the fish for 10 minutes.
 Flip, add the remaining 1 tablespoon of butter and finish baking for 5-10 minutes or until the coating is crispy and the fish is cooked through.

-Finish: Let the fish rest on the pan for 5 minutes after baking, then serve immediately.
+Finish: Broil for 2 minutes for a crisper coating.
+Let the fish rest on the pan for 2-3 minutes minutes after baking, then serve immediately.

 - Fish: I really like this best with a firm white fish, and I pretty much always use cod.
 You could use Tilapia, but you’ll need to adjust the baking time for the thinner size.